abyzovlab/CNVpytor/GettingStarted.md

 First we have to chose bin size.
 By cnvpytor design it have to be divisible by 100.
 Here we will use 10 kbp and 100 kbp bins.

-To calculate a read depth histograms, GC correction and statistics type:
+To calculate read depth histograms, GC correction and statistics type:
 ```
 > cnvpytor -root file.pytor -his 10000 100000
 ```